 Zantedeschia consist of eight perennial species that originate from central to southern Africa.
 The genus was first discovered in the late 18th century by Kurt Sprengel and named in honour of Giovanni Zantedeschi, an Italian botanist and physician in the early 19th century.

-H1b - can be grown outdoors in summer in a sheltered location, but is fine to remain indoors.
-If you decide to bring this houseplant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests, especially when re-introducing back into the home.
+H1b (Hardiness Zone 12) - Can be grown outdoors during the summer in a sheltered location with temperatures above 12℃ (54℉), but is fine to remain indoors, too.
+If you decide to bring this plant outdoors, don't allow it to endure any direct sunlight as it may result in sun-scorch and dehydration.
+Regularly keep an eye out for pests, especially when re-introducing it back indoors.

 Up to 0.6m in height and 0.5m in width once they reach maturity.
 The ultimate height will take between 5 - 10 years to achieve.

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean utensils or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

 As mentioned in 'Dormancy Care & Annual Flowers', pruning your specimen back to an inch above the soil line is critical for its success in the following year.
 Remember always to use a clean pair of scissors and locate it in a bright, cool location with good air circulation.